 Is there anything better than eating a freshly cut melon on a hot summer day?
-Watermelon is notorious for bringing the feel-good-summer vibes.
+Watermelon is notorious for bringing feel-good summer vibes.
 This sweet fruit packs a nutritious punch as well.
-It is high in Vitamins A and C, antioxidants, and is actually a low-sugar fruit when compared cup-for-cup to other tropical fruits.
+It is high in vitamins A and C, antioxidants, and is actually a low-sugar fruit when compared cup-for-cup to other tropical fruits.

 Yet, beyond its nutritional composition, you may experience a few of these secret side effects of eating watermelon.
 Some may even surprise you!